-4 Injections That Can Banish Joint Pain For Months
+4 Injections That Could Ease Your Joint Pain

 Depending on the severity of your pain, injections can be another option for easing your joint pain and get you moving again.

 If you’re one of the 30 million adults in the United States who suffer with joint pain, you know the pain often is debilitating.
 It can keep you from staying active and even make daily chores seem impossible.
 What you might not know is that your doctor can treat you with more than pills or surgery.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy